Friends, Now

 “I didn’t want to wake you up, but I haven’t slept all night.
 I need you to take me to the hospital.
 Now . . .”

 If you knew my wife, you would know that this was a major deal.
-She did not take hospital or doctor visits lightly, and to tell me that she needed to go to the hospital, now, was a serious matter.
+She did not take hospital or doctor visits lightly, and telling me she needed to go to the hospital now was a serious matter.

 I don’t remember if I even asked what was going on at that point.
 It was “Now.”
 The explanation would follow.
 I remember telling her only one thing, “You should have woken me.”

 She had trouble getting her shoes on that morning.
 I had to help her.
 She also had trouble getting her legs into my car.
 She later admitted to me that she had been trying to hide the fact that she had pain in her lower legs.
 So, it wasn’t just the delay in diagnosing that was against her.
-Even knowing the things to do or avoid in her condition, she still hid important details from me.
+Even though she knew what to do and what to avoid in her condition, she still hid important details from me.

 A pulmonary embolism is a big deal, but it can be treated.
-We were assured that this one was small enough that it should only require a few days in the hospital, with a prescription for blood thinner, treatment could be finished at home.
+We were assured that this one was small enough to require only a few days in the hospital, with a prescription for a blood thinner, and that treatment could be finished at home.

-A couple of days into her hospitalization, the routine morning blood test caught that she had had a severe drop of red cells overnight.
+A couple of days into her hospitalization, the routine morning blood test showed that she had had a severe drop in red cells overnight.
 This was remedied by the infusion of two units of blood.

 A CT scan later that day showed no major issue that could explain the blood loss.
 I don’t remember if anyone officially explained this loss to us.
 My thought now is that it was caused by capillary leak syndrome, which could also explain the cough she had for months.

-Capillary leak syndrome is not generally thought to be associated with the type of cancer she had and isn’t generally thought to be associated with the types of chemotherapy she received over the years.
+Capillary leak syndrome is not generally thought to be associated with the type of cancer she had, nor is it generally thought to be associated with the types of chemotherapy she received over the years.
 But there was one common factor in all of this that I realized could be a suspect in this case.
-Each one of her chemotherapy rounds ended with a shot of a drug to jumpstart her white blood cell production to boost her immune system which is severely depleted following any chemotherapy.
+Each one of her chemotherapy rounds ended with a shot of a drug to jump-start her white blood cell production to boost her immune system, which is severely depleted following any chemotherapy.

 It was a commercial I saw on television for Neulasta.
 I recognized the name of the drug being advertised and listened to the possible side effects.
 This drug was linked to capillary leak syndrome.